ComposableFi/mantis_sdk/README.md

 Our CLI offers the following pathways:

+- 🌞 `new-intent`: Submit a new intent into the network
+- 🌞 `query-quote`: Submit a new intent into the network

+Beneath each of these commands there are 4 sub-commands:

-- 🌞 `solana`: For Solana -> Solana single domain intents
+- 🌞 `solana`: For Solana -> Solana single domain interactions
-- 🌙 `ethereum`: For Ethereum -> Ethereum single domain intents
+- 🌙 `ethereum`: For Ethereum -> Ethereum single domain interactions
 - 🌠 `solana-ethereum`: For the daring Solana -> Ethereum cross-domain
 - 🌌 `ethereum-solana`: For the brave Ethereum -> Solana cross-domain

-## 🧭 Command Details
+## 🧭 new-intent Command Details

 ### 🌞 Solana Single Domain